Introduction

 How to Avoid It

 After writing your cover letter, take time to proofread it carefully.
-You can use tools like or ask a friend to review it.
+You can use tools like Grammarly or ask a friend to review it.
 Reading your cover letter out loud can also help catch awkward sentences or missing words.

 8. Not Including Relevant Keywords